jc141x/jc141-bash/FAQ.md

 Q: Do you accept requests?

 A: Yes, we do accept requests, but it depends on our uploader's interest and priority.
 For us to upload a game, it needs to meet our minimum quality standards.
 This means that the game must be rated above 85% on Steam or Metacritic if the game does not have a Steam release.
-Additionally, the game needs to run stably and smoothly.
+Additionally, the game needs to run stably and smoothly. (exceptions can be made)

 Q: Why are games that have native ports uploaded using the Windows release with WINE?